ohjang121/project_capstone/README.md

 #### End Use Case

-End use case for this project will be analytics - users will be able to use the data models to analyze how temperature and demographics for a given region may affect its immigration trend.
+End use case for this project will be analytics - users will be able to use the data models to analyze how temperature and demographics for a given region may affect the immigration trend.

 ---